riskframe/ai-rmm/framework/measure-3.1.md

 [//]: # (SOFTWARE LICENSE)
 [//]: # (This file is part of AI-RMM, which is distributed under GNU General Public License V3.
 See LICENSE.txt to get a full copy.)

+# Measure 3
-# Measure 3: Mechanisms for tracking identified AI risks over time are in place.
+> Mechanisms for tracking identified AI risks over time are in place. [@airmf]

+## Measure 3.1
-## Measure 3.1: Approaches, personnel, and documentation are in place to regularly identify and track existing, unanticipated, and emergent AI risks based on factors such as intended and actual performance in deployed contexts.
+> Approaches, personnel, and documentation are in place to regularly identify and track existing, unanticipated, and emergent AI risks based on factors such as intended and actual performance in deployed contexts. [@playbook]

 ### Measure 3.1.1.
 Establish a Risk Tracking Mechanism.